qm2/gpress/README.md

 6. To do queries on compressed expression file from folder **gtf1**,
 ```
-./gpress -qe ENST00000009530.11 gtf1
+./gpress -qe ENST00000009530.11 gtf1 > output/expression_search.txt
 ```
 The retrieved information is stored named **expression_search.txt** in folder **output**.

-GPress will also print the extra information in command window if it exists in GFF file.
+GPress will also print the extra information if it exists in GFF file.
 For example,
 ```
-./gpress -qe ENST00000531822.1 gtf1
+./gpress -qe ENST00000531822.1 gtf1 > output/expression_search2.txt
 ```
-will give information from both GTF and expression files
+will give information from both GTF and expression files stored as **expression_search2.txt** in folder **output**.